lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 let digit = state.time.hour / 10;
 ```

+We interpret `state.time.hour` like a nested fairy tale...

-> Once upon a time, there was an object named `state`, that contains an object named `time`, that contains a field named `hour`...
+> Once upon a time, there was an object named `state`...
+That contained an object named `time`...
+That contained a field named `hour`...
 The current hour of the day (from 0 to 23)

 Fetch the bitmap...